rishshah/Photo-realistic-rendering-in-AR-/README.md

 ## Description
 Application which scans the natural environment around user , tracks various planes and features and creates a synthetic map of the environment.
 User can then provide 3D meshes to display in the scene and play with them.
-The photorealistic rendering part incudes 3D mesh rendering in global illumination accounting for various light sources in that natural environment.
+The photorealistic rendering part includes 3D mesh rendering in global illumination accounting for various light sources in that natural environment.

 ## Milestones